MelanieU/consumer_dashboard_bicycle_accidentsNYC/README.md

 #The Shiny App can be accessed via [link](https://melanieu.shinyapps.io/NYC_bike_collisions/)

-#I hope you enjoy my analysis and visulaization tools!
+#I hope you enjoy my analysis and visualization tools!